lgraesser/Intro-to-Neural-Networks-O-Reilly-AI/README.md

 #### Import Error: No module named tensorflow

-If you get an error message when running ```python test/test_install.py``` that ends with "Import Error: No module named tensorflow" this means that your version of Keras is using Tensorflow instead of Theano as the backend.
+Your version of Keras is using Tensorflow instead of Theano as the backend.

 To change the backend to Theano you need to change the settings in the Keras config file.